-Value stocks - Companies whose stocks we believe are undervalued by the market may have experienced adverse business developments or may be subject to special risks that have caused their stocks to be out of favor.
-If our assessment of a company's prospects is wrong, or if other investors do not similarly recognize the value of the company, then the price of the company's stock may fall or may not approach the value that we have placed on it.
-In addition, value stocks, at times, may not perform as well as growth stocks or the stock market in general, and may be out of favor with investors for varying periods of time.
-Income provided by the fund may be reduced by changes in the dividend policies of the companies in which the fund invests and the capital resources available for payment at such companies.
+Growth stocks - Stocks of companies we believe are fast-growing may trade at a higher multiple of current earnings than other stocks.
+The values of these stocks may be more sensitive to changes in current or expected earnings than the values of other stocks.
+If our assessment of the prospects for a company's earnings growth is wrong, or if our judgment of how other investors will value the company's earnings growth is wrong, then the price of the company's stock may fall or may not approach the value that we have placed on it.
+In addition, growth stocks, at times, may not perform as well as value stocks or the stock market in general, and may be out of favor with investors for varying periods of time.

-- Small and midsize companies.
+• Small and midsize companies.
 These companies, some of which may have a market capitalization of less than \$1 billion, are more likely than larger companies to have limited product lines, markets or financial resources, lack profitability or depend on a small management group.
 Stocks of these companies often trade in smaller volumes, and their prices may fluctuate more than stocks of larger companies.
 Stocks of small and midsize companies may therefore be more vulnerable to adverse developments than those of larger companies.
-In addition, stocks of small and midsize companies, at times, may not perform as well as stocks of larger companies or the stock market in general, and may be out of favor with investors for varying periods of time. - Foreign investments.
+In addition, stocks of small and midsize companies, at times, may not perform as well as stocks of larger companies or the stock market in general, and may be out of favor with investors for varying periods of time.

+• Foreign investments.
 We may invest in foreign investments, although they do not represent a primary focus of the fund.
 Foreign investments involve certain special risks.
 For example, their values may decline in response to changes in currency exchange rates, unfavorable political and legal developments, unreliable or untimely information, and economic and financial instability.
 In addition, the liquidity of these investments may be more limited than for most U.S. investments, which means we may at times be unable to sell them at desirable prices.
 Foreign settlement procedures may also involve additional risks.
 These risks are generally greater in the case of developing (also known as emerging) markets, which typically have less developed legal and financial systems.

-Some of these risks may also apply to some extent to U.S.-traded investments that are denominated in foreign currencies, investments in U.S. companies that are traded in foreign markets, or investments in U.S. companies that have significant foreign operations.
+Some of these risks may also apply to some extent to U.S.traded investments that are denominated in foreign currencies, investments in U.S. companies that are traded in foreign markets, or investments in U.S. companies that have significant foreign operations.